 What are seeing is that sales traffic and volume in certain sectors have returned to normal, particularly in cosmetics and jewelry.
 But overall, e-commerce is definitely growing.

 E-commerce in 2021 is definitely stronger than it was in 2019, and the amount of investment and progress made during the various confinement measures will leave some lasting changes.
+This is definitely going to get better in 2022.

 So, is there anything you would like to say in summary?